microsoft/openshift-container-platform/README.md

 Additional documentation for deploying OpenShift in Azure can be found here: https://docs.microsoft.com/en-us/azure/virtual-machines/linux/openshift-get-started

+Currently, the Azure Cloud Provider does not work in Azure Stack.
+This means you will not be able to use disk attach for persistent storage in Azure Stack.
+You can always configure other storage options such as NFS, iSCSI, Gluster, etc. that can be used for persistent storage.
+We are exploring options to address the Azure Cloud Provider in Azure Stack but this will take a little bit of time.

+As an alternative, you can choose to enable OCS and use Gluster for persistent storage.
+If OCS is enabled, four additional nodes will be deployed with additional storage for Gluster.

+Additional documentation for deploying OpenShift in Azure can be found here: https://docs.microsoft.com/en-us/azure/virtual-machines/linux/openshift-get-started

 This template deploys multiple VMs and requires some pre-work before you can successfully deploy the OpenShift Cluster.
-If you don't complete the pre-work correctly, you will most likely fail to deploy the cluster using this template.
+If you don't get the pre-work done correctly, you will most likely fail to deploy the cluster using this template.
 Please read the instructions completely before you proceed.

-By default, this template uses the On-Demand Red Hat Enterprise Linux image from the Azure Gallery.
->When using the On-Demand image, there is an additional hourly RHEL subscription charge for using this image on top of the normal compute, network and storage costs.
-At the same time, the instance will be registered to your Red Hat subscription, so you will also be using one of your entitlements.
-This will lead to "double billing".
-To avoid this, you would need to build your own RHEL image, which is defined in [this Red Hat KB article](https://access.redhat.com/articles/uploading-rhel-image-to-azure).

-If you have a valid Red Hat subscription, register for Cloud Access and [request access](http://aka.ms/rhel-byos) to the BYOS RHEL image in the Private Azure Marketplace to avoid the double billing.
-To use a 3rd party marketplace offer (such as the BYOS private image), you need to provide the following information for the offer - publisher, offer, sku, and version.
-You also need to enable the offer for programmatic deployment.

-If you are only using one pool ID for all nodes, then enter the same pool ID for both 'rhsmPoolId' and 'rhsmBrokerPoolId'.
+After successful deployment, the Bastion Node is no longer required unless you want to use it to add nodes or run other playbooks in the future.
+You can turn it off and delete it or keep it around for running future playbooks.
+You can also use this as the jump host for managing your OpenShift cluster.

 **Private Clusters**